Hazard (golf): Types of bunkers

 There are three types of bunkers used in golf course architecture and all are designed to be impediments to the golfer's progress toward the green.
 Fairway bunkers are designed primarily to gather up wayward tee shots on par 4 and par 5 holes; they are located to the sides of the fairway or even in the middle of the fairway.
 Greenside bunkers are designed to collect wayward approach shots on long holes and tee shots on par 3 holes; they are located near and around the green.
 Waste bunkers are natural sandy areas, usually very large and often found on links courses; they are not considered hazards according to the rules of golf, and so, unlike in fairway or greenside bunkers, golfers are permitted to ground a club lightly in, or remove loose impediments from, the area around the ball.

-Water hazard
+Penalty areas

-Water hazards, like bunkers, are natural obstacles designed to add both beauty and difficulty to a golf course.
-Water hazards are typically either streams or ponds, situated between the teeing ground and the hole.
+Penalty areas, like bunkers, are natural obstacles designed to add both beauty and difficulty to a golf course.
+They are typically bodies of water or other areas where balls are frequently lost or irrecoverable.
+Penalty areas were formerly referred to as water hazards.
+Penalty areas are typically either streams or ponds, situated between the teeing ground and the hole.

-Types of water hazards
+Types of penalty area

-Two types of water hazards exist: "lateral" water hazards (marked with red stakes around the perimeter of the hazard) and water hazards (marked with yellow stakes).
-Lateral hazards are usually adjacent to the fairway being played (along the side), while water hazards generally cross the fairway being played forcing the player to hit over the water hazard.
+Two types of penalty area exist: "red" penalty areas formerly known as "lateral water hazards" (marked with red stakes around the perimeter of the hazard) and yellow penalty areas (marked with yellow stakes).
+Red penalty areas are usually adjacent to the fairway being played (along the side), while yellow penalty areas generally cross the fairway being played forcing the player to hit over the penalty area.